Dali918/leetcode/Stacks_Queues/Stacks_Queues-Medium-735-AsteroidCollision.md

     - if abs(top_of_stack) > abs(incoming_neg) $\rightarrow$ destroy the incoming asteroid and go to the next asteroid
     -  if abs(top_of_stack) < abs(incoming_neg) $\rightarrow$ destroy the top and keep destroying tops until condition one is satisfied all the stack is empty
     - if abs(top_of_stack) = abs(incoming_neg) $\rightarrow$ destroy both the top asteroids and incoming, move on to the next negative incomign asteroid
 - if the stack is empty or you don't have an incoming negative asteroid hence no collision just append the new asteroid.
+U
 - return the stack when finished

 #### Runtime Analysis